TantorLabs/pg_perfbench/README.md

   "data": ""
 }
 ```
+It is necessary to first ensure that the script executes correctly  for the utility's user.

 - "sql_command_file" - a report with the result of executing the specified SQL script in the database located in the `pg_perfbench/commands/sql_commands` directory, for example:
 ```